Armenian genocide recognition: Since 2020

-On April 16, 2021, the Legislative Assembly of Alberta in Canada passed a law unanimously recognizing the Armenian genocide and other genocides, while the government declared the month of April as Genocide Remembrance, Condemnation and Prevention Month.
+On April 16, 2021, the Legislative Assembly of Alberta in Canada unanimously passed a law which recognizes the Armenian genocide and other genocides, and the government declared that the month of April is Genocide Remembrance, Condemnation and Prevention Month.

+On April 24, 2021, Vice President of the European Parliament Fabio Massimo Castaldo called on the 27 EU member states to recognize and strongly condemn the Armenian genocide.

-On April 24, 2021, President Joe Biden officially recognized the Armenian genocide, thus formalizing the United States' recognition, and making it clear the administrative branch was in agreement with Congress' recognition in late 2019.
+On April 24, 2021, President Joe Biden officially recognized the Armenian genocide, thus, he formalized the United States' recognition, and he also made it clear that the executive branch was in agreement with Congress' recognition in late 2019.
 It was the first time an American President had used the term "Genocide" formally on April 24, the international day of remembrance for the Armenian Genocide.

+On May 6, 2021, the Latvian Parliament recognized the Armenian genocide.

 On November 11, 2021, the Regional Parliament of La Rioja in Spain adopted a motion recognizing the Armenian genocide.

-On May 6, 2022, Mississippi became the 50th US state to recognize the Armenian genocide, with Governor Tate Reeve's proclamation marking April as "Genocide Awareness and Prevention Month”.
+On May 6, 2022, Mississippi became the 50th US state to recognize the Armenian genocide, with Governor Tate Reeve's proclamation marking April as "Genocide Awareness and Prevention Month".

 On February 8, 2023, the Mexican Senate (Senate of the Republic) adopted a document recognizing the Armenian Genocide, citing the need for protection of universal human rights.